Seven Samurai: Critical response

-Upon its initial US release as The Magnificent Seven, film critic Wanda Hale reviewed the film in New York Daily News and rated it four stars in 1956.
-She noted it was very different from Kurosawa's previous films Rashomon (1950) and Gate of Hell (1953) in that it was "an action picture" but that Kurosawa "has exceeded himself" with "The Magnificent Seven."
-She praised Kurosawa's storytelling for "his deep perception of human nature" and "awareness that no two people are alike," his "sensitive, knowing direction" that "never lets audiences lose interest" in the plot development, his talent for making the battle scenes and violent action "terrifically exciting to audiences" and his ability to naturally weave humor and romance between the serious action.
-She also praised the "inspired performances" of the cast, including Takashi Shimura and Toshiro Mifune, among other actors.
+The film made its international debut at the 1954 Venice Film Festival in Italy, receiving a Silver Lion award.
+Variety reviewed the film, stating "High adventure and excitement are stamped all over this solid-core film" but said "the lone drawback is its length, which can be sheared."
+Upon its US release as The Magnificent Seven in 1956, film critic Wanda Hale reviewed the film in New York Daily News and rated it four stars.
+She noted it was very different from Kurosawa's previous film Rashomon (1950) in that it was "an action picture" but Kurosawa "has exceeded himself".
+She praised Kurosawa's storytelling for "his deep perception of human nature" and "awareness that no two people are alike," his "sensitive, knowing direction" that "never lets audiences lose interest" in the plot, his talent for making the battle scenes and violent action "terrifically exciting to audiences" and his ability to naturally weave humor and romance between the serious action.
+She praised the "inspired performances" of the cast, including Takashi Shimura and Toshiro Mifune, among other actors.

-Many critics outside of Japan have compared the film to westerns.
-Bosley Crowther, writing for The New York Times, said the film "bears cultural comparison with our own popular western High Noon.
-That is to say, it is a solid, naturalistic, he-man outdoor action film, wherein the qualities of human strength and weakness are discovered in a crisis taut with peril."
+Many critics outside of Japan have compared the film to Westerns.
+Bosley Crowther, writing for The New York Times, compared it to High Noon.
 Film historian Peter Cowie quoted Kurosawa as saying, "Good westerns are liked by everyone.
 Since humans are weak, they want to see good people and great heroes.
 Westerns have been done over and over again, and in the process, a kind of grammar has evolved.
 I have learned from this grammar of the western."
 Cowie continues this thought by saying, "That Seven Samurai can be so seamlessly transposed to an American setting underlines how carefully Kurosawa had assimilated this grammar."

-In 1982, it was voted number three in the Sight & Sound critics' poll of greatest films.
-In the 2002 Sight & Sound critics' poll the film was ranked at number eleven.
-In the Sight & Sound directors' poll, it was voted at number ten in 1992 and number nine in 2002.
-It also ranked number seventeen on the 2012 Sight & Sound critics' poll, in both cases being tied with Kurosawa's own Rashomon (1950).
-It also ranked at number seventeen in 2012 Sight & Sound directors' poll.
+In 1982, it was voted third in the Sight & Sound critics' poll of greatest films.
+In the 2002 Sight & Sound critics' poll the film was ranked 11th.
+In the Sight & Sound directors' poll, it was voted 10th in 1992 and number nine in 2002.
+It ranked 17th on the 2012 Sight & Sound critics' poll, in both cases being tied with Kurosawa's own Rashomon (1950).
+It ranked 17th in 2012 Sight & Sound directors' poll.